raganwald/presentations/optimism.md

 ^ I want to emphasize the word **research**, because the plural of anecdote is not data.
 No matter how many nice people like me tell you something from our experience, it is not the same thing as what Dr. Seligman does to come up with this stuff.

 ^ Dr. Seligman's theory is all about how people explain things to themselves.
 We all do this, it's part of the whole sentience thing we have going on.
 Something happens, and we make up a little theory about why it happened.

-I look at my friend Holman while I'm talking and smile, and Holman decides it's because I like him, or because I want something from him, or maybe Holman decides it's because the double espresso I drank before coming on stage tastes so damn good.
+^ This matters, because our theories about why the world is the way it is is what drives all of the choices we make.
+That's what drives us as humans.

 ^ Whether we are aware of it or not, we're making up these explanations for events that concern us all the time.